yujinan1990/test/test1.md

 So I find that Changes Tab embodys the content change which is not be committed.
 So if I change twice at different time and neither is commited, what will I see.
 I keep change, this is the 3rd change without commit // add in 4th, delete a . symble I find that githubDesktop embody the content of the last change.

+This time I want to test "undo" and "revert to this commit".